lab-cosmo/pamm/examples/README.md

     Next, one can run the PAMM analysis on the set dodecalanine descriptors:

     ```bash
-    ../bin/pamm -d 2 -p 6.28,6,28 (-fpoints 0.15 -qs 1.0) -o dode < bb-pt-525k.dat
+    ../bin/pamm -d 2 -p 6.28,6,28 -fspread 0.001 (-qs 1.0) -o dode < bb-pt-525k.dat
     ```

     Note that most parameters in PAMM are selected automatically to give reasonable defaults.
-However, we have to specify the periodicity of each dimension using the -p flag. (default parameter for the smoothing are 0.15 using a fraction of points and scaling factor for the quickshift algorithm is 1.0).
+However, we have to specify the periodicity of each dimension using the -p flag and we reset the default smoothing by using the fraction of spread which we set to 0.001 (default parameter for the smoothing are 0.15 using a fraction of points and scaling factor for the quickshift algorithm is 1.0). periodic data has typically a nice regularly spaced grid, thus it makes more sense to use fspread.

     `pamm` generates two files, `dode.grid` that cointains the grid points, that have been selected, together with the value of the KDE of the